Disability Royal Commission

 A Royal Commission is a public inquiry that allows the Australian Government to look into a particular issue.
 In the Australian system of government, royal commissions are the highest form of inquiry on matters of public importance.

 The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability was announced in 2019 in recognition of the fact that people with disability across Australia experience violence at higher rates and in more specific ways than other groups of people.
-The Royal Commission is due to be finished by April 2022.
+The Royal Commission was completed and the final report published in September 2023.

-The Royal Commission is looking into all forms of violence, abuse, exploitation and neglect of people with disability in all settings and contexts.
-This includes violence in family homes, group homes, schools, TAFEs and universities, workplaces, health services and hospitals, community settings and more.
+The Disability Royal Commission looked into all forms of violence, abuse, exploitation and neglect of people with disability in all settings and contexts.
+This included violence in family homes, group homes, schools, TAFEs and universities, workplaces, health services and hospitals, community settings and more.

-The Royal Commission applies to all people with disability and recognises that people’s experiences of violence are often influenced by other things like age, sex, gender, sexuality, race, cultural background and socioeconomic status.
+The Royal Commission applied to all people with disability and recognised that people’s experiences of violence are often influenced by other things like age, sex, gender, sexuality, race, cultural background and socioeconomic status.

 In Australia, people with disability of all ages experience higher rates of violence than the general population, and often experience violence in ways that are specific to their disability.